MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/trial-faq.md

 ### What features are available in the trial?

-The environment you receive in trial is a fully functional, Dynamics 365 environment with the following out-of-the-box capabilities:
+The environment you receive in trial is a fully functional, Power Platform environment with the following out-of-the-box capabilities:

 - Dynamics 365 Customer Service Enterprise
   - Customer Service workspace with AI-powered case and knowledge suggestions, knowledge search, and agent scripts with macros for common tasks automation